duykhuongnguyen/duykhuongnguyen.github.io/_pages/about.md

 # About Me

-I am a second-year Ph.D. student in [Prof. Mohit Bansal](https://www.cs.unc.edu/~mbansal/)’s group ([MURGe Lab](https://murgelab.cs.unc.edu/)) at UNC Chapel Hill.
+I am a second-year Ph.D.
+Student in [Prof. Mohit Bansal](https://www.cs.unc.edu/~mbansal/)’s group ([MURGe Lab](https://murgelab.cs.unc.edu/)) at UNC Chapel Hill.
 Previously, I was a Research Resident under the supervision of [Prof. Viet Anh Nguyen](https://vietanhnguyen.net) at [VinAI Research](https://www.vinai.io), Vietnam.
 I received a bachelor's degree in Computer Science from Hanoi University of Science and Technology in 2022.

 My research focuses on mechanistic interpretability and inference-time interventions for interpreting and monitoring the behaviors of (multimodal) LLMs.
 Additionally, I am interested in post-training methods for LLMs, including Reinforcement Learning from Human Feedback (RLHF) and Reinforcement Learning with Verifiable Rewards (RLVR).